 Why do you want to work for our company?

-There are a lot of reasons why you might be considering this particular role.
+There are many reasons why you might be considering this particular role.
 Whether or not you have a genuine interest in the organization itself, you should come prepared to discuss this question.

 Research the company and the role and identify the things that excite you most about it.
 Even if you are really in it for the salary or benefits, it helps to have something to say about the organization and the role.

 Often, interview questions are designed to give you space to talk about yourself.
-This question allows you to provide an interview question answer that outlines all the ways that your interests and skills match the role.
+This question allows you to provide an interview answer outlining how your career values align with the company.

 It might seem like an intimidating interview question, but this one is also a great opportunity to expound on your strengths as a candidate.